 At Key Stage 3, most subjects are taught in Form groups apart from Maths which is set from Year 9 based on prior learning and ability, to allow progress appropriate to the current attainment level.
+Additionally, in Year 9, optional subjects are taught in sets rather than form groups.

 Linguistically, all pupils in Year 7 and 8 study Latin.
-In Year 7, pupils have a choice of French or Spanish as their first language.
-This continues in Year 8.
-Pupils in current Year 8 will have the opportunity to study a second Modern Foreign Language in Year 9 (2024-25) by choosing to cease the study of two other subjects, if they wish.
+In Year 7, pupils have a choice of French or Spanish as their first language; this continues in Year 8.
+Pupils in current Year 9 have the opportunity to study a second Modern Foreign Language in Year 9 (2024-25) by choosing to cease the study of two other subjects, if they wish.
+The intention is to offer this same arrangement to pupils in the current Year 8 next year in 2025-26.